 The land that is now West Park has served as parkland just west of Ann Arbor's downtown since 1908.
 In the city's early days the land contained a stream where two branches from the west met and flowed east into Allen Creek.
 The Native peoples who inhabited the area or traveled through would have had other names for Allen Creek and the stream feeding into it.

 The stream also played center stage in shaping the park.
 Early development occurred on the bluffs around it, not beside it.
 This left mostly open ground for grazing and watering horses, cows, and other domestic animals kept by residents on the bluffs.
 The stream was also used for watering plants at J. Toms' greenhouse and formal English gardens at Miller and Chapin streets.
+A Parks department news article on Toms' greenhouse in 1882, had the words "Future West Park in Background" accompanying this photograph.

 An archeological survey found unremarkable historic, modern, and contemporary artifacts (like pieces of white ceramic dinner plates) in almost all areas of West Park.
 The land around the stream was likely used as a rubbish site.
 During 2009 construction activities part of a Model-T automobile with plates was found.
 The land may have been rescued by becoming parkland.